UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: Cursed life potion: Give a random curse +2 lives
 CURSE: Broken shield: On Pulse: Trigger pulse on other curse items (KING-3)

-CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK
-CURSE: Minotaur: On Pulse: Give DOOMED-10 to items.
-(ROOK-7)
 CURSE: Skeleton-cat: On Pulse: 10% chance to clone itself.
 Steal 50 points (KNIGHT)
 CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
 CURSE: Tentacle: -50 points
-CURSE: Stone-hand: (....?? do something COOL!! :))
+CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK
 CURSE: Medusa: On Pulse: Transforms a random empty-slot into stone
 CURSE: Leprechaun: If money is greater than $200, spawn a curse
 CURSE: Orca: On Pulse: Destroys a random FLOATY item.

+CURSE: Stone-hand: (....?? do something COOL!! :))

 CURSE: Dark-wizard: After X activations, spawn Y new curses (CAN BE CONFIGURED) (^^^^ this guy should spawn at the start of most runs)